Learn

 Genotype imputation via Beagle 5.5

-Your consumer chip data (~700K variants) is expanded to over 28 million imputed variants using reference panels from the 1000 Genomes Project and TOPMed.
+Your consumer chip data can be expanded with reference-panel imputation.
 Imputation infers genotypes at positions your chip never directly measured, based on patterns of linkage disequilibrium.
 This increases PRS model coverage from 15-40% to 85-95%.

 ClinVar pathogenic variant screening